Deepak37699/rideshare-flutter-app/README.md

 1. **Authentication System:**

    - Beautiful sign-in and sign-up screens
+   - Sign-in with Email/Password and Google Sign-In (New!)
    - User type selection (Rider/Driver)
    - Form validation and error handling
    - Loading states and user feedback